VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

 ### FEATURES
 - Easy Install as Plugin
+- Set movement of overworld pokemon depending on its properties
 - set steps a pokemon remains on map before despawning depending on pokemon properties
 - Choose whether you can battle water pokemon while not surfing or not
 - In water pokemon won't spawn above other tiles, which made them stuck or walk on ground